ksarmentrout/ksarmentrout.github.io/content/about.md

 As I work on projects, I will do my best to prepare updates on [my blog](/blog/home/).
 There you'll find my current project, an
 EEG-based control device, with more to come in the future.

-Please feel free to contact me via email or look at my LinkedIn/Github pages with the links below.
+Please feel free to contact me via email or check out my LinkedIn/Github pages with the links below.

 I also love traveling!
 The pictures on this site were taken during my semester abroad at University College London.
 Top photo: Amsterdam.
 Bottom photo: Martin-Gropius Bau Museum, Berlin.
 Blog photo: Primrose Hill, London.